 The program for the 2022 conference in Jyväskylä is now available.
 Please check it carefully as we have had quite a few rescheduling requests and cancellations.
 Further adjustments are still possible, as it is difficult to travel from Russia to Finland at the moment.

 Registration for the 2022 conference is open.
 Regular early bird fee is 180 euros and the regular fee from May 16th onwards 230 euros.
 Early Career registration is 70 euros throughout.

 Special group rates are available at two hotels, Sokos Hotel Alexandra and Hotel Alba, for the period from June 12/13 until June 17.

-The Baltic Connections 2020 will take place at the University of Jyväskylä, Finland, from March 26 to 27, and is hosted by the Department of History and Ethnology and co-hosted by the discipline of Economic and Social History at the University of Helsinki.
-As with the inaugural conference last year in Helsinki, we aim to bring together scholars working on comparative, economic, social, global, and other types of history and related social sciences to address various “East-West” historical processes and events as well as comparative and transnational analysis, including at the Baltic region, Europe, and the world.
+The Baltic Connections 2022 will take place at the University of Jyväskylä, Finland, from June 16 to 17.
+As with the earlier conferences in Helsinki and Jyväskylä, we bring together scholars working on comparative, economic, social, and global history and related social sciences to address “East-West” historical processes and events as well as comparative and transnational analysis, including at the Baltic Sea Region, Europe, and the world.

-The second Riitta Hjerppe Lecture in Social Science History will be given by Stephen Broadberry (University of Oxford).
-Further outstanding keynotes will be delivered by Kerstin Enflo (Lund University) and Sakari Saaritsa (University of Helsinki).
+The third Riitta Hjerppe Lecture in Social Science History will be given by Anne E.C.
+McCants (MIT).
+Further solid keynotes will be delivered by Per Högselius (KTH Royal Institute of Technology) and Sakari Saaritsa (University of Helsinki).